portugueslab/stytra/docs/source/install_guide.rst

     version of pyqtgraph.
 If you are really annoyed by the error messages when closing the program you can install the develop version of pyqtgraph from their `github repository <https://github.com/pyqtgraph/pyqtgraph>`_.
-    Hopefully the problem will be solved when the new pyqtgraph version will be relased.
+    Hopefully the problem will be solved with the next pyqtgraph version.

 Installing camera APIs